greleigh/Logic-GU/_pages/seminars.md

 permalink: seminars
 contact: graham
 ---
 See below for a list of all previous and upcoming seminars.
-Up-to-date information, including location of talks, is distributed via the [GU Logic mailing list](https://listserv.gu.se/sympa/subscribe/logic).
+The research seminar meets on alternate Fridays at 10.15.
+Talk locations (i.e., Zoom link) are distributed in the [GU Logic mailing list](https://listserv.gu.se/sympa/subscribe/logic).
+Alternatively, contact [Graham Leigh](https://www.gu.se/en/about/find-staff/grahamleigh) directly.

 {% comment %}
   Moving on to seminars ...